searchkit/searchkit/docs/docs/home-quick-start.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';
-import {SearchkitClient, SearchkitProvider} from '@searchkit/client';
+import {
+  SearchkitClient,
+  SearchkitProvider,
+} from '@searchkit/instantsearch-client';

 const skClient = new SearchkitClient();